sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/1-Introduction/3-Tables-and-keys.md

 Example: In the customers table, customerId is a key.
 But \[customerId, customerName] is not a key, because it is not "minimum" even if it's still unique.
 Something like \[CustomerName, CustomerAddress] is most likely a key, since people with the same names usually don't live at the same place.

+A key has to be unique among rows, but can be NULL (multiple NULLs are also fine).

 Some terms:
 - Simple key - a key with only one attribute.
 Example: customerId
 - Compound key - a key with multiple attributes.
 Example: \[CustomerName, CustomerAddress]